 After seeking permission from Lord Vishnu and Asura King Bali, King Indra accepted Airavata as his celestial vehicle.
 Airavata is also the guard of Indra’s Kingdom Swarga.

 According to Matangalila, Lord Brahma one day sang the sacred Vedic hymns in Brahmanda (Infinite Universe) in front of a golden egg.
-First, Garuda was born, and from the other half, Airavata emerged with seven other elephants.
-The eight deities that guard the cardinal points are seated on these eight male elephants, which were used to protect each zone.
+First, Garuda was born, and from the other half, Airavata emerged with seven other male elephants and eight female elephants.
+The eight deities that guard the cardinal points are seated on these eight female elephants, which were used to protect each zone.

-After that, the elephant brothers became the guardians of the eight directions of the world, and Airavata, by virtue of his primacy and exclusivity, became the patron of the East.
-King Prithu (regarded as the first holy ruler, an incarnation of Lord Vishnu) declared him the king of all elephants.
+After that, the elephant siblings became the guardians of the eight directions of the world, and Airavata, by virtue of his primacy and exclusivity, became the patron of the East.
+King Prithu (regarded as the first holy ruler, an incarnation of Lord Vishnu) declared Airavata king of all elephants.

 Nomenclature